apt-007/AutorizePro/README_en.md

 ![image](https://github.com/user-attachments/assets/e61f8069-f775-419d-b020-37d0f0ee1227)

-# 🧿 AutorizePro (AI Analysis Module Now Available ❤️‍🔥):  Click star to support this project
+# 🧿 AutorizePro (AI Analysis Module is Live ❤️‍🔥):
-### AutorizePro is a Burp plugin specialized in detecting privilege escalation, developed based on the Autorize plugin.
-It is easy to install and use.
+### One-Sentence Introduction: AutorizePro is an innovative Burp plugin with a built-in AI analysis module, specialized in authorization bypass detection.
+(Don’t forget to give it a star 🌟)

-> **⚠️ When the AI feature is not enabled, the plugin follows the normal detection logic.
-AI is optional.
-Since responses to APIs are typically varied, enabling AI analysis greatly improves detection accuracy.
-Highly recommended!
-Time is valuable, and we should let AI handle time-consuming and repetitive tasks whenever possible.**
+> **🟣️ When the AI feature is disabled, it uses the standard detection logic.
+AI analysis is optional but highly recommended.
+Due to the diverse nature of API responses, rule-based logic often falls short.
+Enabling AI analysis significantly improves efficiency and accuracy.
+Time is precious, so let AI handle repetitive and time-consuming tasks.
+Start discovering vulnerabilities at ten times the speed!**

 ### Tool Background
-- **Privilege escalation vulnerabilities are almost always tested in black-box testing and SRC vulnerability hunting.
-However, manually testing for privilege escalation vulnerabilities one by one can be time-consuming, while automated tools often generate many false positives.
-AutorizePro was created to address this issue.**
+- **Authorization bypass vulnerabilities are almost mandatory checks during black-box testing and SRC investigations, but manual testing for these vulnerabilities can be extremely time-consuming.**
+- **Automated tools, on the other hand, often suffer from high false positives due to the diverse nature of APIs.
+This gap led to the development of an AI-assisted analysis tool ➡️ AutorizePro !! ⬅️**

 ### Tool Highlights
-- **Optimized detection logic & added AI analysis module (optional), reducing the original tool's false-positive rate from 99% to 5%, freeing you from the sea of false positives.**
+- **Optimized detection logic && added optional AI analysis module, reducing false-positive rates from 99% to 5%, liberating you from the sea of false positives.**
-- **For alerts that require manual confirmation, the tool displays the original request, the privilege escalation request, and the unauthorized request in parallel, making it easier to compare differences.**
+- **For alerts that require manual confirmation, the tool provides a comparison view of the original request, unauthorized request, and authorization bypass attempt, making it easy to spot differences.**
+- **Supports various customizable options, including filter configurations, replacement rules, report exports, and integration with multiple large language models (defaulting to the outstanding Tongyi Qianwen).**

 ## 🔧 Installing AutorizePro
 ### 1️⃣ Download Burp Suite and Jython